choppystick/Python-RSA-AES-cryptography/readme.md

 # File Encryption with RSA-AES

 This Python program provides a secure way to encrypt and decrypt files and directories using RSA and AES encryption algorithms.
-It's designed for users who need to protect sensitive data on their local machine.
+It's designed as a demonstration of cryptographical applications and for users who need to protect sensitive data on their local machine.

 ## Features